-U.S. REGULATION.

-GENERAL.
+U.S. REGULATION BY THE FOOD AND DRUG ADMINISTRATION.
 The FDA regulates the clinical testing, manufacture, labeling, sale, distribution and promotion of medical devices in the United States.
 Noncompliance with applicable requirements can result in, among other things, fines, injunctions, civil penalties, recall or seizure of products, total or partial suspension of production, failure of the government to grant pre-market clearance or pre-market approval for devices, withdrawal of marketing clearances or approvals, and criminal prosecution.
 The FDA also has the authority to request recall, repair, replacement or refund of the cost of any device that we manufacture or distribute.
 If we fail to comply with regulatory requirements, including any future changes to such requirements, our business, financial condition and results of operations could be materially and adversely affected.

-FDA REVIEW PROCESS FOR ROBODOC SYSTEM.
-Before a new device can be introduced into the U.S. market, the manufacturer must obtain FDA permission to market through either the 510(k) pre-market notification process for medical devices which are substantially similar to other approved medical devices or the costlier, lengthier and less certain pre-market approval application process.
-Following a pre-filing meeting with representatives of the FDA in early 1998, we stated that we intended to file our pre-market approval application to market the ROBODOC System with the FDA in the second guarter of 1998.
-As a result of further discussions with representatives of the FDA as part of the pre-submission review process (which process is intended to expedite the FDA's formal pre-market approval process), we have deferred the filing of our pre-market approval application so that we may incorporate our DigiMatch Single Surgery System, and possibly other technical developments, as part of our pre-market approval submission with the FDA.
+- Need to Obtain FDA Approval to Market ROBODOC System in the United States.
+Before a new medical device can be introduced into the U.S. market, the manufacturer must obtain FDA permission to market through either the 510(k) pre-market notification process for medical devices which are substantially similar to other approved medical devices or the costlier, lengthier and less certain pre-market approval application process.
+Following a pre-filing meeting with representatives of the FDA in early 1998, we stated that we intended to file our pre-market approval application to market the ROBODOC System with the FDA in the second quarter of 1998.
+As a result of further discussions with representatives of the FDA as part of the pre-submission review process (which process is intended to expedite the FDA's formal pre-market approval process), we have deferred the filing of our pre-market approval application with the FDA so that we may incorporate our DigiMatch Single Surgery System, and possibly other technical developments, as part of our pre-market approval application.
 We believe, based upon our discussions with representatives of the FDA, that the incorporation of the DigiMatch Single Surgery System will enhance our prospects for obtaining FDA approval.
 However, we cannot give you any assurance as to when or if the FDA will grant pre-market approval for the ROBODOC System or that such approval, if obtained, will not include unfavorable limitations or restrictions.

-New surgical applications for the ROBODOC System generally will require FDA clearance through the 510(k) pre-market notification process or approval of a new 510(k) submission or a pre-market approval supplement or, possibly, a new pre-market approval application.
+New surgical applications for the ROBODOC System generally will require FDA clearance through the $510\,(k)$ pre-market notification process or approval of a new $510\,(k)$ notice or a pre-market approval supplement or, possibly, a new pre-market approval application.
 We also are likely to require additional FDA approvals, supported by additional clinical data, before incorporating new imaging modalities such as ultrasound and MRI or other different technologies in the ROBODOC System.